bento-platform/katsu/docs/modules/installation.rst

     git submodule update --init

-3. Create and activate virtual environment
+3. Create and activate a virtual environment

-4. Cd to the main directory and install required packages:
+4. Move to the main directory and install required packages:

 .. code-block::